 While prints are acceptable, the safest way to play it is to go with a solid color that flatters your skin tone.
 (A white blouse with a black suit is fine, but it sometimes has just a hint of “I might be a waiter — or a hired killer” look about it with women, so be warned.)
 Some people think a square neck is the best look of all with suits; other prefer to wear blouses beneath their suits.
 In terms of what colors to wear with your suit, for an interview it’s probably best to stick with solid classics (white, black, or pastels like blue, pink, or lavender).

 What accessories (shoes and bags) should I wear?
 Note that you can wear black leather with navy (as well as cordovan, a reddish burgundy that can be difficult to find in women’s shoes).
 In the men’s world, brown is often thought to “dress down” a navy suit.
-Our Guide to Comfortable Heels may be helpful to you, as well as the readers’ comments there — ultimately you should be looking for a closed-toe pump that you can walk in for at least a few blocks.
+Our Guide to Comfortable Heels may be helpful to you, as well as our most recent roundup of comfortable black pumps, as well as the readers’ comments there — ultimately you should be looking for a closed-toe pump that you can walk in for at least a few blocks.
 In terms of what bag to carry to an interview — I always like to carry a bag that is big enough to hold a folder with copies of my resume in it.
 (I empty the usual contents of my purse into the tote bag and just carry the one bag.)
 The bag doesn’t have to be leather (a nylon one is lighter, in fact) but it should be as nondescript as possible.
-We’ve done a few round-ups of tote bags (2014, 2013, 2012, 2010, 2009, 2008), but in general note that T.J.Maxx and the like can be great spots to find a black tote bag.
+If you’re curious for specific brand recommendations, check out our roundups of professional tote bags.
+In general note that T.J.Maxx and the like can be great spots to find a black tote bag.
 As for jewelry — think conservative here.
 Your earrings should be posts, or at the very least things that don’t swish about if you nod your head.
 (See above re: distractions.)
 You should wear a watch (yes, even if you use your cellphone to check the time — they signify reliability to the interviewer).
 I’m always a fan of a simple, high-quality pearl necklace; a chunkier statement necklace would also work provided that it fits with the rest of the outfit.
 Avoid wearing bracelets that will make noise if you shake hands.

 OK: On to the suit itself.

 Skirt or pantsuit?
-The most conservative answer here is a skirt suit — which means YES, pantyhose.
-This may change as more members of the “old guard” retire, but for now know that many older people in the business world (and their proteges) take the skirt suit seriously as a sign of respect.
-(I’ve even heard of a blind judge who cared so much about it that he made his clerks tell him when a woman appeared before him wearing a pantsuit.)
+Traditionally, the most conservative answer here was a skirt suit — times are fortunately changing and in all but the most conservative of places a pantsuit is usually fine.
+(If you’re interviewing in the South, for certain judges, or with senior partners over age 75 or so, you may want to play it safe and go with a skirt suit.)
+There are still pros to the skirt suit anyway, though: if you’re looking to buy something classic, the pencil skirt has been in for eons, while suiting pants have gone through a number of trendy iterations — plus, they really should be hemmed for either heels or flats, which limits your shoe choices more than a skirt does.
+Another pro: If you’re buying a suit on a budget, it can also be far easier to find a skirt that looks good by itself and can be worn as a separate in your wardrobe.
+The major con: a skirt suit generally does mean pantyhose, although tights may be acceptable in colder weather.
 Avoid a miniskirt at all costs, and be careful of vents in the skirt — what seems like an acceptable side-slit may reach mid-thigh once you’re sitting down.
 (Always, always, always do an interview mirror check: pull your chair to the front of a full-length mirror and sit down in front of it, to assess your interview outfit.)
 You may also want to check out our poll on hem lengths — it seems like just above your knee is a good length.
 Please back away from the shorts suit; if you’re only buying one suit I’d avoid the short-sleeved suit as well.

 Do I really have to wear pantyhose?
 In the past, readers have frowned on wearing tights for interviews — and bare legs are certainly not advisable.
 Nude-for-you hose is the most popular for interviews — check out our advice on how to wear pantyhose if you’re having problems such as runs.
 For non-interview days, tights are fine — we’ve talked about the best opaque tights, how to launder your tights, and what color tights to wear with a navy suit.